 Pulled lamb shoulder has been on the menu in the past, but Tava currently serves lamb meatballs made from the leg, which offers more control over seasoning and fat content.
 “What you’re going for is something broadly applicable,” Zaidi explains.
 “You want lamb to taste like lamb, but you don’t want it to be too gamey.
 It’s about balancing the freshness.”

 Spice Is Nice: Lighten Up

 While lamb is often prepared in rich European-style braises for winter, warmer weather demands brighter preparations.
 Often this comes from adding spice – and having some fun with it.
 Lamb, spices, crackerlike flatbread and yogurt are a successful combination for spring at Seven Lions in Chicago.
 When a wrong delivery from a farmer left Executive Chef Patrick Russ with a goat instead of a lamb, he experimented, coating the goat with garam masala, braising it, and serving it with lavash crackers baked crisp like crostini.
 The goat was a tough sell – but those who got the dish loved it.
 When he changed it to lamb, however, it took off.
 “What do you want to eat when it warms up on the patio?”
 Russ asks.
 “You want this.”

 Position It as a Luxury

 Elevate lamb’s rep through unique or more sophisticated preparations, like the lamb tartare appetizer at The Cannibal in New York City and Los Angeles.
 Have a seasonal menu?
 Even better.
-Offer lamb as an irresistible limited-time offering.
+Present lamb as an irresistible limited time offering.